cyber-duckie/proxmox-vpn-stream/README.md

 <br/>

-### 4.7 Set the Start/ shutdown order to make sure the VPN LXC boots first, then Stremio second
+### 4.8 Set the Start/ shutdown order
+This makes sure that the VPN LXC boots first, then Stremio second so it can build a connection seamlessly

     Under each LXC in the Proxmox node -> Options -> Start/ Shutdown order -> Edit (VPN-LXC=1, Stremio-LXC=2)

-### 4.8 🔥🧱Set up a hardened Firewall
+### 4.9 🔥🧱Set up a hardened Firewall

 - General Policy: Drop all inbound traffic by default; allow only explicitly defined connections.